 Ginger settles the stomach and is often used as a folk remedy for nausea, one of the significant symptoms of flight anxiety.
 Accordingly, ginger chews are good for people who experience acute motion sickness and anxiety-related queasiness.

-For those who like their ginger flavor less concentrated, ginger snaps and ginger cookies offer the same stomach settling benefits– and cinnamon also helps regulate and stabilize insulin levels.
+For those who like their ginger flavor less concentrated, ginger snaps and ginger cookies offer the same stomach-settling benefits– and cinnamon also helps regulate and stabilize insulin levels.
 As a result, sweet snacks baked with cinnamon are less “aggressive” on your blood sugar than, say, a regular cookie.

-Another healthy travel snack explained in our Comprehensive Anxiety Toolkit.
-Like bananas, Cashews are rich in tryptophan and also omega-3 fatty acids, which can trigger the production of serotonin and other mood-boosting neurotransmitters that help reduce flight anxiety.
+Another healthy travel snack explained in our Comprehensive Anxiety Toolkit: like bananas, Cashews are rich in tryptophan and also omega-3 fatty acids, which can trigger the production of serotonin and other mood-boosting neurotransmitters that help reduce flight anxiety.

-If you want to buy them ahead of time, we recommend Sahale brand spiced cashews, which come in a variety of intriguing flavors like Thai glazed Cashew, Raspberry Crumble, and Pomegranate Vanilla (much better than it sounds).
+If you want to buy them ahead of time, I recommend Sahale brand spiced cashews, which come in a variety of intriguing flavors like Thai glazed Cashew, Raspberry Crumble, and Pomegranate Vanilla (<– That last flavor is much better than it sounds).

 Good Old Fashioned Saltines